techidaily/site-games-able/source/_posts/game-selector-101-finding-your-next-apple-arcade-hit.md

 2. Scroll to the**Ratings & Reviews** section.
 You’ll see a number indicating the average score (maximum of five) and how many people have rated it.
 3. Select**See All** next to the**Ratings & Reviews** header.

- Reviews are a great way to get insight into a game, but[you shouldn’t completely trust video game reviews](https://www.makeuseof.com/reasons-why-you-shouldnt-trust-game-reviews-or-review-scores/) .
+ Reviews are a great way to get insight into a game, but [you shouldn’t completely trust video game reviews](https://www.makeuseof.com/reasons-why-you-shouldnt-trust-game-reviews-or-review-scores/) .
 Use reviews, but pair it with some personal judgment.

  Following the steps above will take you to a page dedicated to all the reviews for the game.
 I don’t expect any game on Apple Arcade to have a rating of less than 4.0\.
 But if it does, and it has 100 or more reviews, you should probably skip it.
 On the flip side, a rating of 4.5 or higher from 100 or more reviews is also a good sign.